-California's diverse agriculture, coupled with its range of habitats and high diversity of vertebrate species, results in the widest array of vertebrate pest problems within the These conflicts, which are typically caused by rodents, birds, and various large mammals including predators, can cause significant economic loss to some agricultural commodities, even when corrective actions are taken.
+California's diverse agriculture, coupled with its range of habitats and high diversity of vertebrate species, results in the widest array of vertebrate pest problems within the U.S. These conflicts, which are typically caused by rodents, birds, and various large mammals including predators, can cause significant economic loss to some agricultural commodities, even when corrective actions are taken.

 Early in the 20th Century, few vertebrate pesticides were available for agricultural use.
 Because the market for such products was small, particularly for the more specialized crops, private manufacturers were generally not involved in developing, producing, and selling such materials.
 To address the serious vertebrate pest problems in the state, the California Department of Food and Agriculture (CDFA) was active in developing and assisting in registering rodenticides and avicides for use against agricultural pests (Salmon et al. 1999).
-County Agricultural Commissioners in most California counties registered and manufactured vertebrate control materials.
+The County Agricultural Commissioners in most California counties registered and manufactured vertebrate control materials.
 Primarily, these were rodenticides such as Compound 1080, strychnine, zinc phosphide and various formulations of anticoagulants, and strychnine for bird control.
 In addition, many offices sold fumigants such as carbon bisulfide, methyl bromide, and gas cartridges.

 By the 1980s, changes in federal law regarding registration of pesticides had begun to affect the availability of vertebrate control materials to agricultural producers and others within California.
-Subsequently, the federal Environmental Protection Agency (EPA) revoked the registration of Compound 1080 fluoroacetate), used primarily against field rodents, because of lack of adequate data to support this use.
+Subsequently, the federal Environmental Protection Agency (EPA) revoked the registration of Compound 1080 (sodium fluoroacetate), used primarily against field rodents, because of lack of adequate data to support this use.
 A Federal court order stopped the aboveground use of strychnine, which had been used against both cropdepredating birds and against field rodents, leaving only underground baiting (i.e., for pocket gophers) for this material.
-There was no impetus for the manufacturer of Compound 1080 to bear the cost of developing reregistration data required by EPA, as the total amount of active ingredient used in the U.S. was small and not very Additionally, in California all Compound 1080 use was by or under the direct supervision of the county agricultural commissioners.
-Although it was regarded as the most effective and cost-efficient rodenticide against ground squirrels, its registration was lost because CDFA did not have the financial resources to meet EPA's registration requirements (Vertebrate Pest apparent of new products and techniques would require a substantial research effort.
-At the time, funds were limited and both the University of California and CDFA were reducing their research efforts in vertebrate pest control.
-It seemed like regulators, special interest groups and concerned individuals could ask questions and CDFA had little or no ability to research the questions and find answers.
-Little data were available to answer critical environmental questions.
-Without data to support the continued use of vertebrate pest control products, it was clear that continued registration and use of these materials was problematic.
-CDFA's response was to propose and ultimately develop the Rodenticide
+There was no impetus for the manufacturer of Compound 1080 to bear the cost of developing reregistration data required by EPA, as the total amount of active ingredient used in the U.S. was small and not very profitable.
+Additionally, in California all Compound 1080 use was by or under the direct supervision of the county agricultural commissioners.
+Although it was regarded as the most effective and cost-efficient rodenticide against ground squirrels, its registration was lost because CDFA did not have the financial resources to meet EPA's registration requirements (Vertebrate Pest Control Task Force 1989, Salmon et al. 1999).